SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Not sure if you’re referring to the neighborhood or the hotel but both are great.
 Marylebone is an upscale area with a trendy vibe but still retains a real-neighborhood feel.
 And the Marylebone Hotel is right in the middle of some great restaurants and low-key bars.
 Highly recommended.
-The Golden Hind – just out the back door of the Marylebone Hotel – serves some of the best fish and chips in London.
+The Golden Hind – just out the back door of the Marylebone Hotel – serves some of my favorite fish and chips in London.

 16. Soho or Saint Pancras in London